 Also, Check out other poha recipes to boost the iron intake!

-Bajra Dosa (10 Months+) – Pearl millet being rich in iron, it’s essential to maintain the hemoglobin level of babies and kids.
-Bajra Dosa/Pearl millets Dosa/Kambu Dosa is a healthy wholesome food for babies, toddlers, and kids.
-It is one of the easiest ways to include bajra in kids diet and can be given to babies from 10 months once the baby started eating all family foods.
+Bajra Dosa (10 Months+) - Pearl millet being rich in iron, it’s essential to maintain the hemoglobin level of babies and kids.
+Bajra Dosa/Pearl millets Dosa/Kambu Dosa is healthy wholesome food for babies, toddlers, and kids.
+It is one of the easiest ways to include bajra in kids' diets and can be given to babies from 10 months once the baby started eating all family foods.

 Also, check other bajra recipes